ckhan89/ios-game-sdk/README.md

 #Version 4 of the Appta Game SDK for iOS

-<b> Version 4 of the Appota Game for iOS has been published in this reposity and in Developer Preview.
+<b> Version 4 of the Appota Game for iOS integrate facebook iOS SDK version 4.2 has been published in this reposity and in Developer Preview.[In addition, We have Appota SDK 4 which integerate Facebok iOS SDK version 3](https://github.com/appota/ios-game-sdk/tree/facebooksdkv3).
 Version 3 will continue to be available in our [appota-ios-game-sdk3](https://github.com/appota/ios-game-sdk3) repository. </b>